christoph2497/foreman-installation-and-configuration/README.md

   hosts:
     your.hostname
 ```
+Keep in mind that you have to rename the file under `/host_vars` accordingly to the host name you set in `hosts.yml`

 ##
 Don't forget to put your Red Hat manifest file under `files`.
 It's important that you name it `manifest.zip` otherwise the playbook won't recognize your manifest file.